Brandon Morrow: Chicago Cubs

 The Cubs organization released Morrow on July 8, 2020.

-Return to Los Angeles
+Los Angeles Dodgers (second stint)

 On December 11, 2020, Morrow signed a minor league contract to return to the Los Angeles Dodgers organization.
 However, he struggled with his rehab and did not pitch for the Dodgers at any level during the 2021 season.
+Morrow elected free agency following the season on November 7, 2021.

 Pitching style

-Morrow throws a hard fastball which sits between 92 and 100 mph.
-He has the ability to throw several off-speed pitches, including a slider (85–89 mph), curveball (81–85 mph), and change-up (81–87 mph).
-In September 2011, Morrow debuted a new cut fastball which comes from making a slight adjustment on his slider, with velocity hovering around 88–91 mph.
+Morrow threw a hard fastball which sat between 92 and 100 mph.
+He had the ability to throw several off-speed pitches, including a slider (85–89 mph), curveball (81–85 mph), and change-up (81–87 mph).
+In September 2011, Morrow debuted a new cut fastball which came from making a slight adjustment on his slider, with velocity hovering around 88–91 mph.